NHSDigital/software-engineering-quality-framework/communities/pd-test-automation-working-group.md

 * Should include people from as many teams as possible
 * Can join as representatives from a specific team, or as "interested parties"

-## Time Booking

-* Everybody involved in the group will use the ABR "Training" timesheet code for all meeting and activities on behalf of this group

 ## Format

 * The group's official home is the "Test Automation CoP" Teams channel